 Hydropower is by far the largest source of renewable electricity globally and is projected to grow further in the coming decades.
-However, some researchers are concerned it could have a larger climate impact than is often acknowledged.
+However, some researchers have questioned the future of hydropower, concerned it could have a larger climate impact than is often acknowledged.

 Studies show some hydropower plants can have emissions comparable to fossil fuel plants, adding to a long list of other problems associated with the technology, from impacts on river flow and ecosystems, to the displacement of local people.
 Many countries and institutions promote the expansion of hydro as a low-carbon way of meeting the world’s growing electricity demand, but can it shed its image as the dirty man of renewables?

 Water has been used as a source of energy for thousands of years, and hydro was one of the earliest forms of mechanical energy used in factories.

 “Hydro has been the renewable energy technology from the purely mechanical days of grain grinding and textile mills of the mid and late-1800s,” says Robi Robichaud, a renewables expert at the World Resources Institute, a non-profit organisation based in the US.
 “Even as we [began] to generate electricity, hydropower was a leader in the 1890s [to] 1940s where it was available.
 It competed primarily against coal.”